psrc/urbansim2/README.md

 ## Using UrbanSim-2

 The code is under construction.
 Currently, only a prototype of the model system is implemented.
-One can estimate the real estate price model, household location choice model and job location choice model,  using currently only placeholder variables.
+One can estimate the real estate price model, household location choice model and job location choice model.
 A simulation script is also available.

 ### Estimation